metricswave/backend/content/collections/documentation/google-tag-manager.md

 1. In your Google Tag Manager account, go to Tags > New.
 2. Choose Tag Configuration and setup a custom name.
-3. Choose HTML Tag and add the code bellow in the HTML field
+3. Choose HTML Tag and add the code bellow in the HTML field.
+Remember to replace `YOUR EVENT UUID`.
 ```html
 <script>
   var script = document.createElement('script');